TABLE OF CONTENTS

 Students and parents/legal guardians will be notified of minor and major violations.
 Major violations will be logged into MSSM's student information system.
 The Residential Director or a Residential Instructor will meet with the students to discuss minor violations.
-Students suspected of major violations will meet with the Dean of Students.
-If the Dean of Students determines a major violation has taken place, he/she will present the case to MSSM’s Disciplinary Team for review.
+Students suspected of major violations will meet with the Director of Residential Life .
+A student’s advisor will be invited to this meeting.
+If the Director of Residential Life determines a major violation has taken place, he/she will present the case to MSSM’s Disciplinary Team for review.

 Except when circumstances dictate otherwise (further investigation needed, availability of students, etc.), notification will occur within twenty-four (24) hours of the staff's awareness of the violation.
 For a major violation students will receive written notification of the outcome within three (3) business days.

 All major violations will be reviewed by MSSM’s Disciplinary Team.
-The Disciplinary Team consists of representatives from the administration, faculty and residential life staff.
-A pool will be created to ensure availability and avoid conflicts of interest.
-Two members (determined by availability and appropriateness) will represent each group during any given case-review.
-The Dean of Students is responsible for disciplinary team pool member training, is a non-voting member, and facilitates the disciplinary team meetings.
+The Disciplinary Team consists of members of the faculty and staff.
+A pool consisting of these individuals will be created to ensure availability and avoid conflicts of interest.
+A five member team will be created, including at least two representatives from each group (determined by availability and appropriateness) for any given case-review.
+The Director of Residential Life is responsible for disciplinary team pool member training, is a non-voting member, and facilitates the disciplinary team meetings.

-A thorough investigation of the events shall be conducted by the Disciplinary Team.
-The student’s entire school record that includes, but is not limited to, grades, attendance, incident reports, dormitory infractions and community contributions are examined.
-Students’ advisors are encouraged to act as their adivsee’s advocates during Disciplinary Team investigations and meetings.
-Parents will be informed and invited to attend when their child is requested to attend a Disciplinary Team meeting.
+A thorough review of the events shall be conducted by the Disciplinary Team.
+A student’s entire school record that includes, but is not limited to, grades, attendance, incident reports, dormitory infractions, and community contributions are examined.
+The Director of Residential Life

 Searches and Inspections